Lago Maggiore Lombardy And The Lakes, Italy Travel Guide

 Hotel Simplon (Baveno): Simple, tidy rooms; good value.
 Ostello Verbania (Verbania): Modern hostel, dorms and private rooms; contemporary setting.

 Hotel Residence La Luna Nel Porto (Cannobio): Central location, lake views.
-Grand Hotel Dino (Baveno): Large hotel, multiple pools and restaurants; good value for families.
+Grand Hotel Dino (Baveno): Large hotel, several pools and restaurants; good value for families.

 Family-Friendly: Vacation rentals, camping villages like Camping Village Isolino.
 Solo Traveler: Hostels like Ostello Verbania, B&Bs, Stresa for easy navigation.